LM-Commons/automation-testing/README.md

-# Repository Template

-This is a repository template for new repositories.
+This is a repository for testing automation

+- Continuous Intgration
+- Automated releases